When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • hypertensive crisis;

-• absolute (that is, diseases in which EGD should not be remembered in principle);
+• absolute (that is, diseases in which FGDS should not be remembered in principle);

-• relative (diseases in which gastroscopy should be postponed until the moment of recovery, or those in which the feasibility of the study is assessed exclusively by the doctor).
+• relative (diseases in which gastroscopy should be postponed until recovery, or those in which the feasibility of the study is assessed solely by the doctor).

-Gastroscopy of the stomach under anesthesia can be prescribed for the purpose of a preventive examination of the organs of the gastrointestinal tract, to monitor the effectiveness of the treatment, as well as to take tissue samples (biopsy).
+Gastroscopy of the stomach under anesthesia can be prescribed to preventive examination organs of the gastrointestinal tract, to monitor the effectiveness of treatment, as well as to take tissue samples (biopsy).

 • pain in the epigastric region associated with eating;